Landing at Scarlet Beach: First wave

 The rest of the first wave was jumbled up.
-Major P.H.
-Pike found his A Company of the 2/17th mixed up with Captain Paul Deschamps' B Company of the 2/13th.
+Major P. H. Pike found his A Company of the 2/17th mixed up with Captain Paul Deschamps' B Company of the 2/13th.
 Since the latter had further to travel, and there was no Japanese opposition, Pike agreed to hold his company back while Deschamps' moved on to his objective.
 Pike then moved his men inland 100 yd and waited for daylight.
 C Company's task was to seize Arndt Point, but part of it was already there, facing a steep cliff.
 The only platoon to encounter serious opposition was Lieutenant C. Huggett's platoon, which had veered off to the right, and landed on Scarlet Beach near the mouth of the Song River.
 It came under fire from two Japanese machine gun posts there.
 With the help of an American Amphibian Scout, Lieutenant Herman A. Koeln, Huggett attacked the posts with grenades and small arms.
 Another Amphibian Scout, Lieutenant Edward K. Hammer, encountered a party of Japanese that he fired on.
 Koeln and Hammer were conspicuous because they were carrying the 10 ft red canvas signs to mark the beach.
 The beachmaster, Lieutenant Commander John M. Band, was fatally wounded making his way to Scarlet Beach.
 He was posthumously awarded the US Navy Cross.

 Follow-up

 The second wave came in LCIs.
 These were craft that had no ramps; infantry disembarked from the down gangways.
 That they were not suitable for an assault landing was not overlooked, but they were all that was available.
-The first wave's mission had been to capture Scarlet Beach and the foreshore.
-Since that had not been done, they came under fire from the Japanese bunkers.
+The first wave's mission was to capture Scarlet Beach and the foreshore.
+Since this had not been done, they came under fire from the Japanese bunkers.
 Despite explicit orders not to, they replied with their Oerlikon 20 mm cannon.
 Some helped to suppress the Japanese machine guns, while others fired wildly and caused casualties among the Australian troops ashore.
 Like the first wave, they veered off to the left, adding to the chaos.
 At least three of the LCIs grounded on a sand bar, but were able to retract and make better landings, although still on the wrong beach.